surajyadav-git/rancher-opa-neuvector-kubewarden-workshop/docs/Lab02-Kubewarden.md

-In this lab we will be performing following tasks ,
+In this lab we will be performing following tasks,

-Task 1 : Install Kubewarden stack and deploy policy engine
+Task 1 : Install Kubewarden

+Task 2 : Deploy a sample pod and check NET_RAW capabilities is inherited by default

-Task 2 : Enforce Admission control policy
+Task 3 : Enforce Admission control policy to disallow NET_RAW capability for any pods in the default namespace

+Task 4 : Redeploy the same sample pod and check NET_RAW capabilities is not available anymore in that pod.

-## Task 1 : Install Kubewarden stack and deploy policy engine
+## Task 1 : Install Kubewarden

-In this exercise we will add helm chart and install kubewarden .
+In this exercise we will add helm chart and install kubewarden.
 The Kubewarden stack is made of the following components:

 - An arbitrary number of `ClusterAdmissionPolicy` resources: this is how policies are defined inside Kubernetes
 - An arbitrary number of `PolicyServer` resources: this component represents a Deployment of a Kubewarden `PolicyServer`.
 The policies defined by the administrators are loaded and evaluated by the Kubewarden `PolicyServer`